Skip to main content

 RNA can bring myriad of different proteins together, allowing the cell lots of diversity.
 In this way its similar to phosphorylation.
 RNAs bind to important chromatin complexes, and is required for reprogramming skin cells into stem cells.

-This page titled 12.7: Technologies- in the wet lab, how can we find these? is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.7: Technologies- in the wet lab, how can we find these? is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.